Can I cancel a credit card application?

-Applying for a new credit card can be stressful—but it gets even more stressful when you realize that you’ve just applied for a credit card that you don’t actually want.
+Applying for a new credit card can be stressful—but it gets even more stressful when you realize you’ve just applied for a credit card you don’t actually want.

 How to cancel a credit card application